 Whatever your approach, kick start your practice!
 All of the successfully published writers I know have a practice.
 They keep at it, they write and write and most importantly, revise and revise and their practice has become part of their weekly lives, no matter how busy it gets.

-Kate’s class, The World in A Flash: Flash Prose begins October 18th!
+Kate’s class, Laying Down the Tracks: Jump Start You Screenplay in Four Short Weeks begins May 6th!
 Spots are still available, sign up now!

 Kate Maruyama’s novel Harrowgate was published by 47North.
-Her short work has appeared in Stoneboat, Arcadia and Controlled Burn as well as on The Rumpus and Salon, The Citron Review among other journals.
-She is an instructor with Antioch University Los Angeles, the inspiration2publication program and Writing Workshops, Los Angeles.
-She writes, teaches, cooks and eats in Los Angeles where she works with her family.
+Her short work has appeared in Stoneboat, Arcadia and Controlled Burn as well as on Duende, The Rumpus and Salon, The Citron Review among other journals and in numerous anthologies.
+She is an instructor with Antioch University Los Angeles in the BA and MFA programs, the inspiration2publication program and Writing Workshops, Los Angeles.
+She writes, teaches, cooks, and eats in Los Angeles where she lives with her family.